DB2 for z/OS

 confidential information can be retraced whenever needed.

-Once table privileges have been granted to a user, that user has access to the entire table.
 For reasons of security and privacy, it is necessary to control data access at the table-row level.
 It is therefore advisable to maintain an access log, either by application programming or by means of a system tool.
 The access log should record which data have been accessed, when and by whom.
 The log will be a valuable source of information for auditors or security officers.

 DB2 Auditing Facilities